Lyuboslav Penev: Coaching career

-In March 2009, he succeeded his uncle Dimitar Penev as manager of CSKA Sofia and under his guidance the team qualified for the group stages of the UEFA Europa League, defeating FC Dynamo Moscow – 2–1 on aggregate.
+In March 2009, he succeeded his uncle Dimitar Penev as manager of CSKA Sofia and under his guidance the team qualified for the group stages of the UEFA Europa League, defeating Dynamo Moscow – 2–1 on aggregate.
 On 6 November 2009, he gave his resignation, after a 3–1 loss to Swiss side FC Basel due to a conflict with the club's owners.
 CSKA finished 4th in the group behind Roma, Basel and Fulham.
 CSKA won its single point in the opening game against the future finalist Fulham (1–1 after a good strike from Michel Platini and a mistake from CSKA goalkeeper Ivan Karadzhov).
 However, Penev's resignation was not accepted, because the CSKA fans wanted him to stay.

 The club was leader in the Bulgarian championship before the last round, when Litex Lovech took the leadership.
 On 13 January 2010, after another clash with the owners, he was fired.
 After the lost game against Minyor Pernik he withdrew nine players from training sessions for breaking the club's rules, this led to the conflict with the owners.

 During the summer many rumours connected him with a transfer to a Spanish clubs (mainly from Liga Adelante, but from Liga BBVA sides too), but he remained a free agent.
-On 2 September 2010, he became manager of Litex Lovech and won the 2010–2011 A PFG Group championship.
+On 2 September 2010, he became manager of Litex Lovech and won the 2010–11 A PFG Group championship.

 On 23 October 2011, he resigned as Litex Lovech coach and was appointed manager of the national team.
 In his first game in charge, on 29 February 2012, Bulgaria earned a 1–1 draw away to Hungary.
-On 26 May 2012 his team defeated the runners-up of the 2010 FIFA World Cup Netherlands in Amsterdam by a score of 2–1.
+On 26 May 2012, his team defeated the runners-up of the 2010 FIFA World Cup Netherlands in Amsterdam by a score of 2–1.
 Under his management, Bulgaria's fortunes picked up and the team put in credible performances against Italy, Denmark and the Czech Republic in the qualifications for the 2014 FIFA World Cup.
 As a result, Bulgaria climbed from 96th in the FIFA World rankings when Penev took over, to 40th in November 2012.
 At one point Bulgaria stood second in Group B on 13 points.
-Their next game was against the Czech Republic in Sofia on 15 October 2013, a match which Bulgaria lost 0–1.
+Their next game was against the Czech Republic in Sofia on 15 October 2013, a match which Bulgaria lost 1–0.

 On 1 November 2013, Lyuboslav Penev extended his contract with the national team of Bulgaria for two years.
 During this period, he would attempt to qualify the team for the UEFA Euro 2016 in France.

-On 6 June 2014, Penev was unveiled as the new manager of Botev Plovdiv, emphasising that his new duties will not in any way affect his commitment to the national team.
+On 6 June 2014, Penev was unveiled as the new manager of Botev Plovdiv, emphasising that his new duties would not in any way affect his commitment to the national team.
 The sudden financial troubles of the club, however, led to the quick termination of his contract in early July after only one game (4–0 home victory against Libertas at the first qualifying round for UEFA Europa League).